Smart routing improves upon BGP routing by taking network conditions and reliability into account, and choosing less direct routes that are faster.

 Smart routing is not an alternative routing system to BGP; rather, it runs on top of BGP to optimize traffic routes.

 Argo is a smart routing service that selects routes based on network congestion and reliability.
-Because Internet requests for ~19% of the Fortune 1,000 run through Cloudflare’s network, Argo has enough of a sample size to be able to make informed decisions on which routes are most and least trafficked.
+Because Internet requests for millions of websites run through Cloudflare’s network, Argo has enough of a sample size to be able to make informed decisions on which routes are most and least trafficked.
 It also avoids dropped packets by cutting out unreliable network connections.

 Learning Center Navigation